shashi162003/Portfolio-Website/README.md

 - **Portfolio**: [Your Portfolio URL] <!-- Update with your deployed URL -->
 - **Email**: [shashikumargupta443@gmail.com](mailto:shashikumargupta443@gmail.com)

+## ⚠️ Known Issues

+- **Browser Compatibility**: The website currently does not open correctly in Chrome, but works as expected in Firefox.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.